digitallinguistics/API/README.md

   - how to make requests to the database
   - how to handle responses from the database

-There are two ways your application can connect to the database:
-1. the REST API, using HTTP requests to URLs
-2. the socket API, using a web socket connection

 **[View the complete reference documentation for the REST API here.][3]**

 If you are writing your application using JavaScript or Node, consider using the [JavaScript library][1] or [Node library][2] to access the database.
 These libraries contain a number of convenient methods for interacting with the DLx API, and handle most of the details on this page for you automatically.